nnguy072/mem_game/README.md

 - [x] Be able to draw/drop dots on the screen
 - [x] Wire LCD and display relevant information (time, menu, etc)
 - [x] Finish game logic
-- [ ] Clean up wiring and put in a box to make it presentable
 - [x] Make videos/upload images to youtube/github

 BUGS